ashwin-pc/Test-ADK-Agents/README.md

 - Validates your AWS credentials and environment configuration
 - Tests your Bedrock API access by making a simple call to a specified model
 - Provides detailed troubleshooting information if connection issues occur
+- Uses the model configuration system for selecting which model to test

 ## Current Implementations